Stay ahead of the tax game in 2023 with our North Dakota Sales Tax Guide, offering valuable insights into compliance, rates, and business regulations

 Registration requirements for online sellers

 Remote sellers exceeding $100,000 in annual North Dakota sales or 200 transactions must register to collect state sales tax.
-Additional registration rules apply to online marketplaces.
+Additional registration rules apply to online sellers who are selling on online marketplaces.

 Cost of registration for a North Dakota sales tax license